MakeSchool-Tutorials/Voicey-Rails-iOS-Tutorial/P11-Adding-Audio-Attachments-to-the-Memo-model/content.md

 # Setting up an Amazon s3 account

 Before we can upload voice memos, we will need a place to store our audio files.
-We cannot store the files on the computer that houses our Rails applicaition because is not designed to store lots of large files.
+We cannot store the files on the computer that houses our Rails application because is not designed to store lots of large files.
 Typically, developers will store large files in a content delivery network like Amazon s3 or Google cloud storage then store the url to the resource in a database.

 Lets setup an Amazon s3 by signing up for Amazon here: